Cray-HPE/docs-csm/operations/security_and_authentication/Recovering_from_Mismatched_BMC_Credentials.md

 1. Specify the current `root` user password for the BMC:

-    > Depending on the origin of the piece of hardware, this could be the factory default password or a different systems default password.
+    > Depending on the origin of the piece of hardware, this could be the factory default password or a different system's default password.

     ```bash
     ncn-m001# read -s CURRENT_ROOT_PASSWORD
     ncn-m001# echo $CURRENT_ROOT_PASSWORD
     ```

-1. Verify the credentials work with Redfish using curl:
+1. Verify the credentials work with Redfish using `curl`:

     ```bash
     ncn-m001# curl -k -u "root:$CURRENT_ROOT_PASSWORD" https://$BMC/redfish/v1/Managers -i